davideas/FlexibleAdapter/README.md

 ```

 # Wiki!
-I strongly recommend to read the **new [Wiki](https://github.com/davideas/FlexibleAdapter/wiki) pages**, where you can find a comprehensive Tutorial and the API documentation.
+I strongly recommend to read the **new [Wiki](https://github.com/davideas/FlexibleAdapter/wiki) pages**, where you can find a comprehensive Tutorial and the API documentation.<br/>
 Wiki pages have been completely reviewed to support all the coming functionalities from 5.0.0.

-Not all pages are filled, working in progress :-)
+_Pages are under heavy revision, working in progress_ :-)

 #### Pull requests / Issues / Improvement requests
-Feel free to contribute and ask!
+Feel free to contribute and ask!<br/>
 Active discussions:
 - [Snapshots and Pre-Releases for FlexibleAdapter v5.0.0](https://github.com/davideas/FlexibleAdapter/issues/39).
 - [Documentation](https://github.com/davideas/FlexibleAdapter/issues/120).